-- Grantees that have a federally approved NICR may use the NICR to seek reimbursement for indirect costs up to the rate established in the RFP. - Evidence of NICR approval must be available to BSCC and cover the current grant period's budget and expenditures.
+- Grantees that have a NICR may use the rate to seek reimbursement for indirect costs up to 20% of grant funds. - Evidence of NICR approval must be available to BSCC and cover the current grant period's budget and expenditures.
 Evidence should include information on the base(s) used to distribute indirect costs, and the treatment of fringe benefits and paid absences.
-For a multi-year grant, an NICR is required for each grant year or performance period. - Grantees without an approved indirect cost rate may claim indirect costs based on the federal De Minimis rate - 10% of MTDC. - To apply the De Minimis rate, the grantee will add direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward.
-The resulting amount is multiplied by 10% to achieve the permissible amount for indirect costs.
+For a multi-year grant, an NICR is required for each grant year or performance period. - Grantees without an approved NICR may claim indirect costs up to 10% of all grants funded direct costs.